beam-cloud/beta9/hack/okteto-hosted-sync/README.md

 supervision remain active.
 Source-built gateways use the normal mounted AWS config at `/etc/beta9/config.yaml`.
 Neither AWS config nor its branch selection needs a compatibility alias.
 The private bootstrap file never enters source sync or the repository; Okteto copies it separately.
-Remove the local file after the session is started, and regenerate it from the verified secret for the next one.
+Keep the mode-0600 file for the whole session: Okteto rereads it when reconnecting.
+Remove it only after the session is stopped, and regenerate it from the verified secret for the next one.

 Use an explicit staging context and a separate Okteto state directory so local k3d development remains independent: